-External Balance
+External Balance 1

-(1) Real Exports, Real Imports, and Real Trade Balance
+(1) Real Exports, Real Imports, and Real Trade Balance2

-(2) Nominal Exports, Nominal Imports, and Nominal Trade Balance
+(2) Nominal Exports, Nominal Imports, and Nominal Trade Balance3

-(3) Nominal Current Account Balance and Nominal Goods & Services Balance
+(3) Nominal Current Account Balance and Nominal Goods & Services Balance3

 - 2. Real exports/imports are the value of exports and imports in the "Trade Statistics" deflated by the "Export and Import Price Index."
 "Real trade balance" is defined as real exports minus real imports.
-2013/Q3 figures are July figures converted into quarterly amount. - 3.
+2013/Q3 figures are July-August averages converted into quarterly amount. - 3.
 Figures are based on the "Balance of Payments."
+2013/Q3 figures are July figures converted into quarterly amount.